CodeStitchOfficial/Intermediate-Astro-Decap-CMS/README.md

 - Layouts
 - Astro components
 - UI framework components (React, etc.)
-- Styles (CSS, Sass)
+- Styles (CSS, LESS)
 - Markdown

-Astro processes, optimizes, and bundles your src/ files to create the final website that is shipped to the browser.
-Unlike the static public/ directory, your src/ files are built and handled for you by Astro.

 ##### `src/assets`

-Contains all assets you want optimized by Astro (such as assets used in `<Picture />` components for example) must be placed in `src`.
+Contains all assets you want optimized by Astro (such as assets used in `<Picture />` components for example).

-`public/assets/images/blog` is where the images uploaded on the CMS will be stored.
+Images uploaded on the CMS will be stored in `src/assets/images/blog`

 ##### `src/components`